hayleigh-dot-dev/awesome-elm-pltd/README.md

 - [ren](https://github.com/ren-lang/compiler/) - Cleaner, clearer JavaScript.
 A functional scripting language for the Web.
 - [funkLang](https://github.com/funk-team/funkLang) - funkLang is a Visual FrontEnd Framework where you can design, develop and deploy complex web applications using both visual and code workflows.
 - [squarepants](https://github.com/xarvh/squarepants) - Squarepants is a programming language aimed at interactive applications.
+- [guida](https://github.com/guida-lang/compiler) - functional programming language that builds upon the solid foundation of Elm, offering backward compatibility with all existing Elm 0.19.1 projects (based on a transpilation of Elm's Haskell source code to Elm)

 ### Interpreters